 - 6.1.
-Regulation 19 and 20 of the Neighbourhood Planning (General) Regulations 2012 require the council as soon as possible after making the plan to publish the decision and reasons for the decision (decision statement) and publicise the plan.
-A draft decision statement is appended as Appendix B which can be published following the resolution of the Executive. - 6.2.
-As part of the development plan for the area the neighbourhood plan must be considered when determining planning applications in the neighbourhood area alongside other documents such as the North Northamptonshire Joint Core Strategy and the East Northamptonshire Local Plan Part 2 when adopted.
+Regulation 19 and 20 of the Neighbourhood Planning (General) Regulations 2012 require the Council as soon as possible after making the plan to publish the decision and reasons for the decision (decision statement) and publicise the plan.
+A draft decision statement is appended as (Appendix B) which can be published following the resolution of the Executive. - 6.2.
+As part of the development plan for the area the neighbourhood plan must be considered when determining planning applications in the neighbourhood area alongside other documents such as the North Northamptonshire Joint Core Strategy and saved policies from the former East Northamptonshire Council area, including the East Northamptonshire Local Plan Part 2, when adopted.
 It will remain in force until the qualifying body proposes to either modify or replace it.
-Monitoring of the Ringstead Neighbourhood Plan will be undertaken by Ringstead Parish Council. - 6.3.
-There is a six-week period where a claim for judicial review can be brought, starting from the date of the decision statement.
+Monitoring of the Barnwell Neighbourhood Plan will be undertaken by Barnwell Parish Council. - 6.3.
+There is a six-week period where a claim for judicial review can be brought starting from the date of the decision statement.
 This claim can only be brought where it is considered that there have been procedural irregularities, or an error of law associated with the preparation of the plan.